Basal cell adenoma - salivary gland

 The specimen was composed wholly of this fully circumscribed, nodular lesion with a thin fibrous capsule, comprising a central region of fibrosis and a cellular periphery formed by islands, tubules and anastomosing trabeculae of cytologically bland basaloid cells, set within an occasionally blue-tinged, variably cellular and somewhat loose fibrous stroma.
 There is no necrosis and mitotic figures are scarce.
 Perineural invasion is not present.
 There is no evidence of chondromyxoid stroma.
 Benign salivary gland parenchyma is not seen.

-Basal cell adenomas are benign tumours that tend to arise within the parotid glands of adults.
-Just like in this case, tumours are well circumscribed, non-infiltrative and may be encapsulated.
+Basal cell adenomas are benign tumors that tend to arise within the parotid glands of adults.
+Just like in this case, tumors are well-circumscribed, non-infiltrative and may be encapsulated.
 They often are composed of both basaloid epithelial cells, along with myoepithelial cells.

 - Pleomorphic adenoma: They differ from pleomorphic adenomas in that they don't have a chondromyxoid stroma component - this may be somewhat subjective - one pathologist's pleomorphic adenoma may be another's cellular pleomorphic adenoma.